Skip to main content

 Oversight Subcommittee

-The goal of the subcommittee is the establishment of an civilian oversight model to be bargained in 2024-25.
+The goal of the subcommittee is the establishment of a civilian oversight model to be bargained in 2025-26.

 1. Continue development of an oversight model recommendation